macmcmeans/isaacCSPRNG/README.md

 Since isaacCSPRNG is a CSPRNG, or alternatively, a Deterministic Random Bit Generator (DRBG), I added logic to directly perform simple [vernam](https://en.wikipedia.org/wiki/One-time_pad) (XOR) encryption.
 As an academic option, I created the ability to get and set the generator's internal state.
 Lastly, unseeded instances will internally set themselves with a default seed from [Window.crypto](https://archive.ph/4h0zE) values, which would be suitable for Monte Carlo simulations where deterministic output is not required.

-There are surprisingly few JavaScript examples of this generator.
+There are surprisingly few JavaScript examples of ISAAC.
 Considering it's over 20 years old, and has never been proven broken, one would expect more mention of it.

-isaacCSPRNG is emoji-friendly 🧐😲😊👍, which is to say that seeds, cipher keys and plaintexts are multi-byte Unicode-safe.
+This generator is emoji-friendly 🧐😲😊👍, which is to say that seeds, cipher keys and plaintexts are multi-byte Unicode-safe.

 <br>&nbsp;<br>
 Version 1.1<br>